union — Return unions of input arrays with MATLAB-compatible ordering and optional index outputs.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how union works, line by line, in Rust.
+Read exactly how union is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.